jiankafei/wds-test/README.md

 ```

 ### Explain
-Configure hosts and nginx as above, then switch devserver.sockPath
+Configure hosts and nginx as above, then switch devserver.sockPath.
+You can also use port access directly without nginx.
+Like "test.wds.com:9527"